MeteorsLiu/go-safequeue/README.md

 # Conclusion

-Golang's unbuffered channel is faster than CAS Lock-free Queue.
+However, according to the benchmark result, Golang's buffered channel is faster than CAS Lock-free Queue.

-I recommend you to use golang's unbuffered channel as the queue.
+I recommend you to use golang's buffered channel as the queue.